dgroomes/stackoverflow-look-back/README.md

   command from the extension background script.
     * DONE First, start by defining an `RpcServer` interface class and a `BackgroundScriptRpcServer` class.
 Use the `BackgroundScriptRpcServer` in `init-common.js`.
+    * Next, define a server on the front-end and a client in the background

 ## Finished Wish List items